renenw/my_humble_home/README.md

 sudo systemctl enable zigbee2mqtt.service
 ```

 And, restarted to make sure things worked.
+Of course, it didn't....

+## Gotcha

+Line one of the Zigbee2MQTT config file had defaulted to: `homeassistant: false`.
+I needed to change it to `homeassistant: true` (and restart).

+## Post Installation

+I was able to connect to the Zigbee2MQTT management console: http://192.168.0.252:8080/#/ (obviously, your IP address will change).

 # Internet Monitoring: Latency